-In addition to main targeted products Metashape allows to export some other processing results, like
+In addition to main targeted products Metashape allows to export some other processing results, like:

 - Convert Images... command is available from Export submenu of the File menu and allows to export free of lens distortions and geometrically corrected images.
-It also allows to convert large images to a pyramid-optimized TIFF format for prompt navigation in the Photos view.
+It also allows to convert large images to a pyramid-optimized TIFF format for prompt navigation in the Photo view mode.

 In the Parameters section of the Convert Images dialog window the user can check the following options: Correct distortions, Center principal point, Square pixels, Apply color correction and Update GPS meta data.
-Metashape supports export of the images with GPS data refined during alignment and additionally corrected basing on the GCPs (if those were used in the project).Filename template for converte Images dialog window the user can set one of the suggested TIFF compression parameters: LSW, JPEG, Packbits, Deflate; set JPEG quality and specify if Tiled TIFF, BigTIFF file or TIFF overviews should also be saved.
-The corrections can be applied to all cameras, entire workspace, selected cameras or even to a current photo. - Depth map for any image (Export Depth... command available from photo context menu).
-You can export diffuse map, depth map and normal map. - Individually orthorectified images (Export Orthophotos... command available from Export submenu of the File menu). - High resolution image of the model as it is shown in the Model view or in Ortho view mode.
+Metashape supports export of the images with GPS data refined during alignment and additionally corrected basing on the GCPs (if those were used in the project).
+Filename template for converted images should also be specified in the dialog window.

+In the Compression section of the Convert Images dialog window the user can set one of the suggested TIFF compression parameters: LSW, JPEG, Packbits, Deflate; set JPEG quality and specify if Tiled TIFF, BigTIFF file or TIFF overviews should also be saved.
+The corrections can be applied to all cameras, entire workspace, selected cameras or even to a current photo.

+- Depth map for any image (Export Depth... command available from photo context menu).
+You can export diffuse map, depth map and normal map.

+- Individually orthorectified images (Export Orthophotos... command available from Export submenu of the File menu).

+- High resolution image of the model as it is shown in the Model view or in Ortho view mode.
 Capture View command available from the context menu shown on right button click in the Model or Ortho view.

+Image: Note